Mass shootings and violence leave dead and injured across the US this weekend

 Lt.
 James Wagner, 45, was critically wounded when he was shot after encountering the suspect several miles away in Mifflintown.
 Later, Trooper Jacques Rougeau Jr., 29, was ambushed and killed by a gunshot through the windshield of his patrol car as he drove down a road in nearby Walker Township, authorities said.

-“What I witnessed ... was one of the most intense, unbelievable gunfights I have ever witnessed,” Bivens said, lauding troopers for launching an aggressive search despite facing a weapon that “would defeat any of the body armor that they had available to them.”
+“What I witnessed ... was one of the most intense, unbelievable gunfights I have ever witnessed,” Bivens said.

 An early Sunday shooting in a downtown St. Louis office building killed a 17-year-old and wounded 10 other teenagers, the city’s police commissioner said.